 We sat down with Absoluxe’s Interior Designer and Artist in Residence Sally Proctor.
 To find out more about the inspiration behind the designs and the challenges involved in bringing the suites to life!

-How did you select the theme for Absoluxe?
+How did you select the Interior Design theme for Absoluxe?

-My biggest gift with this project was that the 4 directors gave me free reign when coming up with the designs.
+My biggest gift with this project was that the 4 directors gave me free reign when coming up with the Interior design.
 My brief was simple, stick to the budget, and give each suite a unique theme!
-Although the rooms needed to be one of a kind, they also needed something to tie them together.
+Although the rooms needed to be one of a kind.
+They also needed something to tie them together.

 I required a theme that would give me enough scope to play with the theme artistically, but that could also be constrained to 4 rooms.
 I started to investigate ideas that would play on the number 4.
 The 4 elements, the 4 seasons etc, and it was while browsing bespoke hotels online when I came across Fogo Inn (which I recommend you check out) describing itself as one of the four corners of the world.
 I had the light bulb moment!